 Last week, I posted on Facebook: “Les Mis–les merveilleux!
 Saw the matinee and felt like clapping.”
 I didn’t actually clap then, but there was plenty of applause yesterday at the Golden Globes as Les Miserables won the award for best comedy or musical film, and Hugh Jackman and Anne Hathaway won their respective awards for best actor and best supporting actress in a comedy or musical.

 Others have already written on the film’s great themes of law and grace, loss and new beginnings, forgiveness and redemption.
-Notable examples are Mark D. Roberts, Ryan Robinson, and Jason B. Hood, all very well worth reading.
+Notable examples are Mark D. Roberts and Jason B. Hood, both very well worth reading.
 The film is epic–both in the dictionary sense of the word as a large-scale production and in the common meaning of excellent and extremely well done!

 But it’s the details that really got to me.

 Near the start of the movie as Valjean is finally released from his nineteen years of prison, he says to himself: